-In 2010, roughly 1 in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
+In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.

 Currently, there is no visa to come to America, start a company, and create jobs for U.S. workers-even if an entrepreneur already has a business plan and has raised hundreds of thousands of dollars to support his or her idea.
-Trying to exploit that flaw in our system, countries around the world-from Canada to Singapore, Australia to Chile-have enacted startup visas, often with the explicit purpose of luring away entrepreneurs who want to build a U.S. business but cannot get a visa to do so.7 Here in the United States, many individuals have gone to great lengths to circumnavigate the visa hurdles.
+Trying to exploit that flaw in our system, countries around the world-from Canada to Singapore, Australia to Chile-have enacted startup visas, often with the explicit purpose of luring away entrepreneurs who want to build a U.S. business but cannot get a visa to do so.8 Here in the United States, many individuals have gone to great lengths to circumnavigate the visa hurdles.
 Many entrepreneurs sell a majority stake in their company and then apply for a visa as a high-skilled worker, rather than the owner of their firm.
 And a few enterprising venture capitalists, led by Jeff Bussgang in Boston and Brad Feld in Colorado, have launched programs that bring over foreign-born entrepreneurs to serve as "entrepreneurs in residence" at colleges and universities.
 Because nonprofit academic institutions are exempt from the H-1B cap, such entrepreneurs can secure their visas by working as mentors at a school, and then build their startups in their free time.

 These innovative programs, which are currently available at 13 colleges and universities across the country, are already resulting in meaningful economic contributions.
 As of mid-2016, 23 entrepreneurs had secured visas through these programs nationally.
-The companies they founded had created 261 jobs and raised more than \$100 million in funding.8 people in Idaho were employed at firms owned by immigrants in 2007.
+The companies they founded had created 261 jobs and raised more than \$100 million in funding.
+These innovative programs, which are currently available at 13 colleges and universities across the country, are already resulting in meaningful economic contributions.
+As of mid-2016, 23 entrepreneurs had secured visas through these programs nationally.
+The companies they founded had created 261 jobs and raised almost \$120 million in funding.9 of Fortune 500 companies based in Georgia were founded by immigrants or their children.